 You’re getting dressed for a situation and you want to be taken seriously.
 People are expecting you to bring clarity and your best solutions to the table.

-Consider: “Business” colours like charcoal, navy, maroon, black; jewellery should be in metals, semi-precious stones, or classic pearls; prints can be stripes, or subtle geometrics
+Consider: 'Business' colours like charcoal, navy, black.
+When with white or off white they create a high contrast look which is the highest level of professionalism.
+Jewellery should be in metals, semi-precious stones, or classic pearls; prints can be stripes or subtle geometrics, but not florals.

 Avoid: Loud prints; bright colours; noisy jewellery; too much makeup.

 You’re switching from work to play.
 You’re dating or socialising in more casual settings.
-You’ve left work behind.
+You’ve left work behind and need to look more approachable and relaxed.

 Consider: Tactile fabrics like cashmere, silk, suede, brushed velvet; lighter or brighter colours; prints; accessories that have interest and could be conversation starters.